scrapy/scrapy/docs/experimental/loaders.rst

 Expanders and Reducers
 ======================

-A Loader is composed of one expander and one reducer for each item field.
+A Loader is composed of one expander and one reducer for each (item) field.
 The Expander processes the extracted data as soon as it's received (through the :meth:`~XPathLoader.add_xpath` or :meth:`~Loader.add_value` methods) and the result of the expander is collected and kept inside the Loader.
-After collecting all data, the :meth:`Loader.get_item` method is called to actually populate and get the Item.
+After collecting all data, the :meth:`Loader.get_item` method is called to actually populate and get the :class:`~scrapy.newitem.Item` object.
 That's when the Reducers are called with the data previously collected (using the Expanders) and the output of the Reducers are the actual values that get assigned to the item.

 Let's see an example to illustrate how Expanders and Reducers are called, for a particular field (the same applies for any other field)::